Dental Bridges in Tucson

 What Are The Benefits Of A Dental Bridge?

-A missing tooth or gap may not seem like a problem, especially if the gap isn’t visible when one smile.
+A missing tooth or gap may not seem like a problem, especially if the gap is not visible when one smile.
 However, leaving a gap untreated can lead to more serious issues, including shifting teeth and facial collapse.

 Bridges Prevent Shifting Teeth